Knowledge Hub

 3. Systematic monitoring of publicly accessible data on a large scale

-For example, a DPIA would be required where a Customer Relationship Management (CRM) system is being introduced in a business.
-The CRM would administer interactions with customers, which in turn can hold a lot of personal data, such as names, emails, addresses, dates of birth and interests.
-A DPIA would help determine the risks in this process and the thought process undertaken when determining outcomes and decision making.
+For example, a DPIA would be required when introducing a Customer Relationship Management (CRM) system in a business.
+The CRM would manage interactions with customers, which in turn can hold a significant amount of personal data, including names, emails, addresses, dates of birth, and interests.
+A DPIA would help determine the risks associated with this process and the thought process involved in determining outcomes and making decisions.

-At times, it's quite clear cut where one is required.
+At times, it's pretty clear-cut where one is required.
 In cases where it is not clear whether a DPIA is strictly mandatory, carrying out a DPIA is considered good practice and helpful in demonstrating compliance.
 After all, non-compliance would attract a penalty of the standard maximum amount of up to £8.7 million or 2% of the total annual worldwide turnover in the preceding financial year, whichever is higher.

 What is usually included in a DPIA?

-The ICO website provides a sample template of a DPIA and what should be included.
-However, there is no strict way in how to carry out a DPIA and what it should contain, the following is a non-exhaustive list:
+The ICO website provides a sample template for a Data Protection Impact Assessment, outlining what should be included.
+However, there is no strict way to carry out a DPIA and what it should contain; the following is a non-exhaustive list:

 • How will you be collecting, storing and or accessing the personal data?